IanoNjuguna/Hashnode-Backup/cldj7wz5v00070ajtdwbk4l4e.md

 ---

-## Synopsis Of The Error
+## Synopsis

-I encountered this error while learning how to [call the code in an external package](https://go.dev/doc/tutorial/getting-started).
-While following the tutorial, I ran the following code:
+I encountered this error while [calling the code in an Golang package](https://go.dev/doc/tutorial/getting-started) in the following code:

 ```go
 package main